 Clay litter is not recommended for rabbits.
 It’s very dusty and can cause respiratory issues.
 Ingesting it could also be fatal.

 We hope this article helps you make a good selection for you and your rabbit.
 And if you were wondering what we use, here you go.
 The first picture shows our old set-up when we only had Bunny.
 We had Critter Care bedding (without baking soda) and added Timothy hay to one side of the litter box.
 Bunny only peed/pooped in the one spot and we added a handful of bedding to that spot once or twice a day, so he didn’t have to sit in it.
 We cleaned the box every 5-6 days completely.
 The second picture shows our current set-up.
 Bailey can’t jump, so we now have a potting tray.
 An old baby gate serves as a temporary holder for the hay rack, but once we move again there will be a more permanent solution.
-The tray is lined with a washable pee pad to prevent the bunnies from slipping.
-We used to add Critter Care on top, but since they changed their formula we have switched to plain National Geographic litter.
+The tray is lined with a disposable puppy pee pad underneath the bedding to prevent the bunnies from slipping.
 The tray is big enough for both bunnies at once, which is nice.